 Major common factors are general under functioning both socially and academically, immaturity and difficulties meeting the educational expectations of a school environment.

-All the children have experienced some failure and/or rejection in their previous schools and have damaged self-esteem, self-worth and self-confidence, many pupils have been permanently excluded from at least one previous school and all have a statement of Special Educational Needs or an Education, Health and Care Plan.
+All the children have experienced some failure and/or rejection in their previous schools and have damaged self-esteem, self-worth and self-confidence, many pupils have been permanently excluded from at least one previous school and all have an Education, Health and Care Plan.